TurunenP/alx-system_engineering-devops/0x19-postmortem/README.md

-Postmortem
+# Postmortem

-Postmodern Incident Issue Report for 504 error / Site Outage Summary
+Postmodern Incident Issue Report for 504 error / Site Outage

+## Summary
-On September 13th, 2023 at midnight the server access went down resulting in 504 error for anyone trying to access a website.
+On 6th of July, 2024 at midnight the server access went down resulting in 504 error for anyone trying to access a website.
 Background on the server being based on a LMPS stack.

-Timeline
+## Timeline
 00:00 SAT - 500 error for anyone trying to access the website

 00:05 SAT - Ensuring Apache and MySQL are up and running.